johan-ejstrud/aminder/README.md

-# Aminder
+# Relight
-Get your Kobo annotations sent via email.
+Extract highlights from your Kobo eReader, to be reminded of them.

 ## Credit
 Initial approach to parse the Kobo SQL database file is borrowed from